cusbg/traveler/data/metazoa/README.md

     --template-structure mous.ps mouse.fasta \
     --all human_from_mouse
 ```
 The file experiments.zip contains results for all target-tempalte pairs from the directory.
-Please not, that these results were obtained with Traveler version 7d8da9a11b794898390e4b57fd2014e2702b5f3f and might differ from layouts which you get with the most up-to-date version.
+Please not, that these results were obtained with Traveler commit 7d8da9a11b794898390e4b57fd2014e2702b5f3f and might differ from layouts which you get with the most up-to-date version.